arcadiacoin/arcadia-docs/docs/beginner/examples.md

 ### Raw Conversion Helper

-Here's a script that helps with the conversion of regular numbers into PAW and vice-versa
+Here's a script that helps with the conversion of RAW into PAW and vice-versa

 ```php
 <?php